AndrewHazelden/Fusion-Studio-FuScript-IDE-Tools-and-Pipeline-Scripts/README.md

 ## About the Scripts ##

 This project has three AppleScripts that connect BBEdit on MacOS to the Fusion Studio via the FuScript command line process.
-This will free you from the constraints of the single line entry text field in the Fusion Console tab.
+This will free you from the constraints of testing code chunks via the single line entry text field in the Fusion Console tab.

+Using this toolset you can now use BBEdit to quickly edit Fusion .lua and .py scripts and run them instantly through the context of the current Fusion composite.
+If you select a Fusion .comp file it will be opened in a new tab in Fusion.
+If you select a Fusion macro .setting file it will be added to your current composite.

 Fusion Studio needs to be running for the FuScript tool to function correctly.
 The fusion:, fu:, app:, and comp: pointers are configured and the active Fusion comp is linked to automatically.
 This means you are instantly capable of connecting to the foreground Fusion composite or able to create a Fusion UI Manger based script GUI.